bcgov/how-to-workshops/crunchydb/monitoring/README.md

         image: registry.developers.crunchydata.com/crunchydata/crunchy-postgres-exporter:ubi8-5.0.3-0
 ```

-Add a `Role` and `RoleBinding` to allow access from your tools namespace where you installed the monitoring.
+Add a `Role` and `RoleBinding` to the namespace where your PGO cluster is to allow access from your tools namespace where you installed the monitoring.

 ```yaml
 ---